Aligns with forthcoming standards and makes improvements of use

 The IoT Security Compliance Framework breaks the process down and leads its user through a structured process of questioning and evidence gathering.
 The evidence gathered during the process can be used to declare conformance with best practice to customers and other stakeholders.

-The Framework is available free to download without registration from the IoT Security Foundation website from the links in the sidebar or at https://www.iotsecurityfoundation.org/best-practice-guidelines
+The latest version of the Framework is available free to download without registration from the IoT Security Foundation website from the links in the sidebar or at https://iotsecurityfoundation.org/best-practice-guidelines